explodinggradients/ragas/docs/extra/components/choose_generator_llm.md

     pip install langchain-openai
     ```

-    Ensure you have your OpenAI key ready and available in your environment.
+    then ensure you have your OpenAI key ready and available in your environment

     ```python
     import os
     os.environ["OPENAI_API_KEY"] = "your-openai-key"
     ```

-    Wrap the LLMs in `LangchainLLMWrapper` so that it can be used with ragas.
+    Wrapp the LLMs in `LangchainLLMWrapper` so that it can be used with ragas.

     ```python
     from ragas.llms import LangchainLLMWrapper
     from langchain_openai import ChatOpenAI
-    evaluator_llm = LangchainLLMWrapper(ChatOpenAI(model="gpt-4o"))
+    generator_llm = LangchainLLMWrapper(ChatOpenAI(model="gpt-4o"))
     ```